radicle-dev/radicle-upstream/docs/submit-patch-using-upstream.md

    After entering your passphrase and pressing the `enter` key, the patch will be published.

-   Note: Upstream should be running in the background for the patch to be synced to the seed node.
+   Upstream should be running in the background for the patch to be synced to the seed node.
 At the moment there is no visual feedback whether the patch has been synced or not.

 6. Verify that the patch shows up in Upstream by refreshing the UI via `⌘` + `r` (on macOS) or `ctrl` + `r` (on Linux), navigating to the project